GennadyMV/tmc-snapshot-api/README.md

 }
 ```

-### 5.3.
+### 6.3.
 File Content

 ```
 Method: GET
 Content-Type: text/plain
-URL: /{instance}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/{snapshotID}/files/{fileID}/content/
+URL: /{instanceId}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/{snapshotID}/files/{fileID}/content/
 Parameters: level [key or code], defaults to key when no level is defined
-Returns: The content for a file for a participant, course, exercise, snapshot and file with the provided instance and IDs
+Returns: The content for a file for a participant, course, exercise, snapshot and file with the provided IDs
 ```

 #### Example Request